stitchdata/docs/_integration-schemas/xero/contacts.md

   - name: "TaxNumber"
     type: "string"
     description: |
       The tax number of the contact.
-Depending on the version of Xero you're using, this could be one of the following in the Xero UI:
+Depending on the version of {{ integration.display_name }} you're using, this could be one of the following in the {{ integration.display_name }} UI:

       - Australia - ABN
       - New Zealand - GST Number